November is National Adopt A Senior Pet Month, and you may want to celebrate by bringing home an older kitty.

 Is The Medical Cost Going To Be High?

 Naturally, a financial and medical commitment might be involved with adopting senior cats, too.
-Health issues are more likely to crop up during a feline’s final days.
+Health issues are more likely to crop up during a feline’s final years or days.

 But remember: Adopting any cat at any age requires you to be willing to cover their day-to-day and vital medical care, whether you do so via insurance or out of pocket.

 So this factor really shouldn’t be something to stress you out while you’re weighing up whether to bring a senior kitty into the household.

 You’re Getting A Sweet, Calm Best Friend